walideltayeh/RouteOptimazationNewAugust/replit.md

 ✓ **Added "Move to Zone" Dropdown Buttons**: Each outlet now has a "Move" button with dropdown menu showing all other zones, making it easy to transfer outlets to specific zones without needing to see all zones on screen
 ✓ **Rewrote Clustering Algorithm for Geographic Proximity**: New algorithm builds clusters by finding dense areas first, ensuring all 25 outlets in each zone are geographically close together (within 5km radius when possible)
 ✓ **Improved Clustering with Gradual Radius Expansion**: Algorithm now starts with 2km radius and gradually expands by 0.5km increments until reaching 25 outlets per zone, ensuring tighter geographic clustering
-✓ **Attempted Advanced Clustering Algorithm**: Tried combining HDBSCAN, OR-Tools, and Capacitated K-Means but reverted to JavaScript implementation due to Python dependency issues
+✓ **Implemented Advanced Clustering Algorithm in JavaScript**: Successfully implemented HDBSCAN (density-based clustering), VRP optimization (route planning), and Capacitated K-Means (size-constrained clustering) entirely in JavaScript without Python dependencies

 The application follows a monorepo structure with clear separation between client, server, and shared code, enabling efficient development and maintainable architecture for scaling route optimization operations with advanced AI capabilities.